 Starving, I just make it to the hotel restaurant with fifteen minutes to spare – I sit at the bar and order a $20 hamburger and a double scotch

 While waiting for my burger, I go to the front desk to book a room.
 “All rooms are booked, sir.”
 The storms have displaced hundreds and no rooms anywhere!

-Tired, pissed off, and homeless with luggage, I go back to the bar to finish my hamburger.
+Tired, pissed off, and homeless, I go back to the bar to finish my hamburger.
 I strike up a conversation with an elderly United Airlines pilot sitting next to me at the bar.
 He tries to help, but the only option is a motel 30 miles away.
 Our conversation leads to Burning Man (“What do you do for a living?”) and wouldn’t ya know, the guy’s a Burner!
 Just then a hotel friend of his comes to say hi – calls him ‘Uncle Jim’.
 “This guy builds Burning Man!
 Can we help him out with a room?”
 She checks and finds a cancelation – a room falls from the sky!
 At a time like this, I will play the goddamn Burning Man card, hell yeah!
 I take it – $280 god damn dollars!

 The next day the airport is a madhouse and my rescheduled flight to Norfolk gets me there with only an hour and a half to get to the reading at the museum – all the airport gates are jammed with displaced passengers from the hell-day before – everyone is pissed and rude - the world has treated us all unfairly - but everyone’s problems are way more important than everyone else's problems.

 No place to sit and people lining the walls – kids screaming, couples fighting, everyone trying to escape into their phones